 Otherwise, if intraPredMode is equal to Intra_DepthPartition(35,36), the corresponding intra prediction mode specified in subclause H.8.4.4.2.7 is invoked with the location ( xB0, yB0 ), the intra prediction mode intraPredMode, the sample array p and the transform block size nT as the inputs and the output are the predicted sample array predSamples.

-Otherwise, if intraPredMode is equal to Intra_DepthPartition(37,38), the corresponding intra prediction mode specified in subclause 3 is invoked with the location ( xB0, yB0 ), the intra prediction mode intraPredMode, the sample array p and the transform block size nT as the inputs and the output are the predicted sample array predSamples.

-Otherwise, if intraPredMode is equal to Intra_DepthPartition(39,40), the corresponding intra prediction mode specified in subclause H.8.4.4.2.9 is invoked with the location ( xB0, yB0 ), the intra prediction mode intraPredMode, with the sample array p and the transform block size nT as the inputs and the output are the predicted sample array predSamples.

-Otherwise, if intraPredMode is equal to Intra_DepthPartition(41,42), the corresponding intra prediction mode specified in subclause H.8.4.4.2.10 is invoked with the location ( xB0, yB0 ), the intra prediction mode intraPredMode, with the sample array p and the transform block size nT as the inputs and the output are the predicted sample array predSamples.
+Otherwise, if intraPredMode is equal to Intra_DepthPartition(37,38), the corresponding intra prediction mode specified in subclause H.8.4.4.2.10 is invoked with the location ( xB0, yB0 ), the intra prediction mode intraPredMode, with the sample array p and the transform block size nT as the inputs and the output are the predicted sample array predSamples.

-Otherwise, if intraPredMode is equal to Intra_Chain(43,44), the corresponding intra prediction mode specified in subclause 8 is invoked with the location ( xB0, yB0 ), the intra prediction mode intraPredMode, with the sample array p and the transform block size nT as the inputs and the output are the predicted sample array predSamples.
+Otherwise, if intraPredMode is equal to Intra_Chain(39,40), the corresponding intra prediction mode specified in subclause 8 is invoked with the location ( xB0, yB0 ), the intra prediction mode intraPredMode, with the sample array p and the transform block size nT as the inputs and the output are the predicted sample array predSamples.